Finger Prosthetics in the UK 2026: Top 5 Choices for Natural Movement, Precision Grip and Tactile Feel

 "Dorset Orthopaedic's silicone finger prostheses are widely commended for exceptional realism, comfortable long wear, and careful color-matching, making them popular for cosmetic restoration.
 Users note they provide limited active grip and may need occasional replacement or touch-ups, but most are very satisfied with the look and comfort."

-What Research and Clinical Evidence Say
+What the Research and Clinical Evidence Shows

 Frequently Asked Questions